 Individual Placement and Support (IPS) is an evidence-based supported employment model aimed to assist people with serious mental illness (SMI), including those with co-occurring substance use disorders, in obtaining and maintaining competitive jobs based upon their preferences.
 Research demonstrates that the IPS model has a high rate of success when provided as a mental health service to individuals who express interest in joining the workforce.

 IPS Teams provide ongoing supports through all phases of job development and continue after employment is obtained.
 IPS Teams collaborate with local vocational rehabilitation offices, career centers, educational institutions, and community employers.

 Mainstream education and technical training are included as ways to advance career paths.
 Work is not the result of treatment and recovery but integral to both.
-Work is the best treatment we have for serious mental illness (i.e., people with schizophrenia spectrum disorder, bipolar, or depression).
+Work is the best treatment we have for serious mental illness (i.e., people with schizophrenia disorder, bipolar, or depression).

 IPS Teams are located in three areas of our state.
 Participating providers include the following:

 To learn more about IPS, visit the IPS Employment Center at https://ipsworks.org/

 To learn more about Employment statewide, visit AlabamaWorks! at https://alabamaworks.com